 Freedom Foods’ sustainability goals have been hugely impacted, too with over 5,000 tonnes of carbon emissions now estimated to be offset annually, equivalent to 1,362 new trees planted per year.

 “This project is one of Victoria’s largest behind-the-meter solar installations and a terrific example of a leading Australian manufacturer delivering on sustainability goals as well as cutting energy costs,” says Guy Olian, CEO of Smart Ease.
 “It’s a technological success story!”

-At the time of installation in 2019, Project Radiant was one of the largest single rooftop solar power installations in Australia.
+At the time of installation in 2019, Project Radiant was one of the largest single rooftop solar panels installations in Australia.